This piece was updated on the 9th of February 2021.

 The importance of good listening comprehension skills

-Children with listening comprehension difficulties face serious learning challenges and are much more likely to fall behind their peers as they progress through school (Field, 2001; Mendelsohn & Rubin, 1995; Schwarts, 1998).
+Children with listening comprehension difficulties can face serious learning challenges and are much more likely to fall behind their peers as they progress through school (Field, 2001; Mendelsohn & Rubin, 1995; Schwarts, 1998).
 Sounds are all around us.
-The ability to detect sounds is hearing but the ability to attach meaning to them is listening.
+The ability to detect sounds is hearing, but the ability to attach meaning to them is listening.
 This is the foundation for development.